2024.2.12

 Among these, only (G)-IDLE has set a new personal record for album sales.

-This might give the impression that the KPOP album bubble has burst, but (G)-IDLE has increased their sales from 670,000 copies to 1,160,000 copies, achieving their first million in initial sales.
+Writing this might give the impression that the KPOP album bubble has burst, but (G)-IDLE has significantly increased their sales from 670,000 copies to 1,160,000 copies, achieving their first million in first-week sales.

 In short, 2024 is likely to see an even more pronounced gap between top groups and others than in 2023.

-These groups not only achieve million-seller status but also dominate the music charts.
+These groups not only achieve million sales in their first week but also dominate the music charts.

 In KPOP, album sales reflect fan popularity, while music charts indicate mainstream popularity.